nixcms/moodle-local_plugin_template/README.md

 ## Quick start playground

-:runner: Run a Moodle playground site with *High Five* on your own computer in under 6 minutes!
+:runner: Run a Moodle playground site with *High Five* on your own computer in under 5 minutes!
 Zero programming or Moodle experience required.

 1. Install a Docker system:

-   1. On macOS we recommend the open source [Homebrew package manager](https://brew.sh) and then [install Colima](https://github.com/abiosoft/colima?tab=readme-ov-file#installation) and upgrade or [start Colima](https://github.com/abiosoft/colima?tab=readme-ov-file#usage)
+   1. On macOS we currently recommend [OrbStack](https://orbstack.dev/).
+This is the only software which can install Moodle in under 5 minutes.
+We would prefer if an open source product can provide this experince, but none such exists.
+See [references](#references) below if you may prefer another option.
    2. On Windows (TODO: add open source recommendation)
    3. On Linux (TODO: add open source recommendation)